 “The IPL is very easy to use once you have read and understood the instructions.
 I like the idea of doing this in the comfort of your own home.
 I would recommend this product.” ~ Procter & Gamble review

 3. Value for money.
 The average price for most home IPL devices ranges from 300-600 USD, and for some, you’ll need to buy additional parts, like a lamp cartridge, which just adds to the cost.
 The Silk-expert IPL doesn’t require any extra parts as it already comes with 250,000 to 300,000 flashes.
 That number of flashes is great for long-term use without any added maintenance or unexpected costs in the long run.
-The starting price is also quite low, at 249.99 USD or 299.99 EUR depending on the accessories that come with it, so we believe that the Silk-expert IPL is a good value for money in the long term.
+The starting price is also quite low compared to other models, so we believe that the Silk-expert IPL is a good value for money in the long term.

 4. Progress tracker app.
 Braun released a mobile app to help you keep track of your treatments, how to properly use the device, and how to do a skin patch test before starting the treatment.
 But the main purpose of the app is to remind you when it’s time to continue your treatment.
 The app can be downloaded from both the Google Play and Apple App stores.
 However, many users have complained that it doesn’t work very well on Android device, so iPhone users might benefit more from this app than Android users.